Heinrich-Wilhelm Ahnert: War against the Soviet Union

 On 1 July, I. Gruppe flew missions from Shchigry located 50 km east-northeast from Kursk.
 That day, Ahnert claimed a Curtiss P-40 Warhawk fighter shot down.
 The next day, Rüttger became a prisoner of war and command of 3.
 Staffel transferred to Oberleutnant Rudolf Miethig.
 On 3 July, the Gruppe moved to a forward airfield near the village Novy Grinev located approximately 30 km south-southwest from Novy Oskol and to Artyomovsk on 9 July.
-On 9 July, Ahnert claimed his 50th enemy aircraft destroyed when he shot down a Mikoyan-Gurevich MiG-1 fighter.
+On 9 July, Ahnert claimed his 50th enemy aircraft destroyed when he shot down a MiG-1 fighter.
 For this, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 27 July.
+At the time, he was the leading fighter pilot of I. Gruppe.

 On 2 August 1942, I. Gruppe was ordered to Kerch on the Kerch Peninsula.
 At the time, the Gruppe was moved around as a kind of fire brigade, deployed in areas where the Soviet Air Forces was particular active.
 The Gruppe then moved to Oryol on 15 August.
 On 23 August, Ahnert engaged Pe-2 twin-engine bombers in combat over Koptevo, approximately 50 km northeast of Oryol.
 His Bf 109 G-2 (Werknummer 13508—factory number) "Yellow 9" was hit by return fire from the bomber gunners and he was killed in action.
+At the time of his death, Ahnert was behind Oberfeldwebel Berthold Graßmuck the second most successful fighter pilot of I. Gruppe.
 Ahnert was posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) that day.